tommytracey/AIND-Capstone/README.md

 For now, notice that for each time step after the first word in the sequence there are two inputs: the hidden state and a word from the sequence.
 For the encoder, it's the _next_ word in the input sequence.
 For the decoder, it's the _previous_ word from the output sequence.

-Also, remember that when we say "word" here, we really mean the _vector representation_ of the word which comes from the embedding layer.
+Also, remember that when we refer to a "word," we really mean the _vector representation_ of the word which comes from the embedding layer.

 ##### &nbsp;